 Adults: The recommended dose is 20 micrograms (mcg) given as an injection into your thigh or abdomen once daily.

-How should I take Forteo?Read the Medication Guide and delivery device (pen) user manual that accompanies the drug before starting therapy with Forteo and reread both each time the prescription is renewed.
+How should I take Forteo?Read the Medication Guide and delivery device (pen) user manual that accompany the drug before starting therapy with Forteo and reread both each time the prescription is renewed.

 Forteo is administered as an injection into the thigh or abdomen.
 Inject Forteo right after you take the delivery device out of the refrigerator.